 Measure out the amount needed for your waffle maker and pour this amount into the waffle maker.

-Cook per your waffle makers directions.
+Cook per your waffle maker’s directions.

 Gluten-Free Pumpkin Spice Waffles Recipe (Dairy-free)